On July 11th 2013 we welcomed our beautiful baby boy Luka Archie into this world weighing a healthy 8 pounds 2 ounces.

 On Saturday we just celebrated his 2nd birthday which is a milestone in itself and this Thursday is one year post transplant.
 We now have a very happy loving little boy and with time Luka's new immune system will grow stronger and he should be able to resume a normal life.
 We are so grateful for the second chance he was given, we are so thankful for the doctors and nurses who helped Luka recover, family friends and strangers he supported us and especially grateful to IDFNZ and Janet who gave us an umbrella to fall under, ongoing support and an ear to listen when we needed it the most.
 We would have been lost without it, so thank you all from the bottom of our hearts.

-SCID is the most serious primary immunodeficiency disorder.
+SCID is one of the most serious primary immunodeficiency disorders.
 The defining

 characteristic of SCID is the absence of T-cells and as a result lack